on-device-ml/llamaratti/README.md

   - llamaratti: A simple Objective-C App based on llama.cpp that includes:

+    - Drag/drop interface for querying image & audio files
     - Text chat capabilities via prompt/response windows, allowing you to query the currently loaded LLM
-    - Load of supported models/mmproj files from folder locations:
+    - Load/selection of supported models/mmproj files:
-            - Llama.cpp cache folder - exists if you previously used llama-mtmd-cli to download a model & projector
+            - Load from Llama.cpp cache folder - exists if you previously used llama-mtmd-cli to download a model & projector
-            - Recently used folder
+            - Load from recently used folder
-            - User selected folder
+            - Load from user selected folder
-    - Drag/drop interface for querying image & audio files
+            - Remembers the last used LLM & auto-loads it the next time you run
+    - Displays multimodal capabilities of the currently loaded model - ex: VISION, AUDIO
     - Button to view GPU usage by launching macOS Activity Monitor
     - Displays the currently selected LLM in the title bar
-    - Remembers the last used LLM.
-Auto-loads it the next time you run
-    - Displays multimodal capabilities of the currently loaded model - ex: VISION, AUDIO
-    - Displays timing for each LLM query/response
+    - Displays timing for each prompt/response

 ## Objective-C Wrapper